shizejin/lecture-source-py/source/rst/smoothing.rst

-Below, we'll take the outcomes produced by this code -- in particular the implied consumption and debt paths -- and compare them with outcomes from an incomplete markets model in the spirit of Hall :cite:`Hall1978` and Barro :cite:`Barro1979` (and also, for those who love history, Gallatin (1807) :cite:`Gallatin`).
+Below, we'll take the outcomes produced by this code -- in particular the implied consumption and debt paths -- and compare them with outcomes from an incomplete markets model in the spirit of Hall :cite:`Hall1978` and Barro :cite:`Barro1979`

+   * For those who love history, President Jefferson's Secretary of Treasury Albert Gallatin (1807) :cite:`Gallatin` advocated what amounts to Barro's model